Propertis of Thermal Insulation Materials.

 Thermal Conductivity

-ASTM C335 (Standard Test Method for Steady-State Heat Transfer Properties of Horizontal Pipe Insulation) is used for the insulation materials shaped in the form of pipe covers and used for pipe insulation.
-The apparatus used for this type of testing is modified version of guarded hot plate apparatus only but it has cylindrical shape.
+ASTM C335 (Standard Test Method for Steady-State Heat Transfer Properties of Horizontal Pipe Insulation) is specifically designed for evaluating insulation materials manufactured in the form of pipe covers and intended for pipe applications.
+The testing apparatus employed in this method is a modified version of the guarded hot plate system, adapted into a cylindrical configuration to accommodate the geometry of pipe insulation.

 ASTM C518 (Standard Test Method for Steady-State Thermal Transmission Properties by Means of the Heat Flow Meter Apparatus) is another standard that gives guidelines to determine thermal transmission properties.